outdreamer/build-a-cure/docs/tasks/implementation_options.md

 	# this is a test
 	if structure == 'test':

+		# get the default definition of the structure 'test', which is 'check if x is y'
+		# derive & apply logic implementing the definition of the structure

 		# this is an equivalence test (check identity or equivalence/similarity/difference of object/attribute/function)
 		if verb == 'is':